Search

 2. Increase Positive Thoughts

-Day after day I listened to my own voice each morning before sitting down at the computer.
+Day after day I listened to my own voice guiding myself through a visualization each morning before sitting down at the computer.

 A "believe in yourself" mural painted on a bright yellow wall, with a small child looking at the wall.